etingof/muni-cloud-computing/Lecture 3 - Virtualization Technologies - Notes.rst

 Multi-tasking: OS gives each task (process) the impression that it is the only one running on the system and has full access to the system resources (memory, I/O).
 The crucial HW component for VM to work is MMU.

+Fun fact: at the batch-processing times, the alternative to multi-tasking was multi-programming -- the dynamic queue of tasks that get off the CPU when being blocked on I/O.

 Virtualization: each instance of the OS has the impression that it is the only OS running on the CPU/system and have full access to the system